-So if you're absolutely looking for performances right now you should test BMD's plugin but you should know you probably won't be able to switch your projects to our plugin BRAW Studio if some issues (Wrong timecode, LUT etc.) arise later on.
-So please read carefully this article!
+If you're absolutely looking for performance right now you should test BMD's plugin but be aware that you probably won't be able to switch your projects to our plugin BRAW Studio if some issues (Wrong timecode, LUT etc.) arise later on.
+So please read this article carefully !

-Also, if you're on Mac OSX you should consider testing BRAW Studio free trial (500 first frames decoded, unlimited in time) to be sure you you don't experience any crash.
+Also, if you're on Mac OSX you should consider testing BRAW Studio free trial (500 first frames decoded, unlimited in time) to be sure you you won't experience any crash.

-Now we'll explain each point, tell you if you can use both plugins at the same time and how to install / uninstall each of them :
+Now we'll explain each point, as well as if you can use both plugins at the same time and how to install / uninstall each of them :

-The NTSC BRAW footages (framerate 23.976 / 29.97) have a wrong timecode in Premiere Pro due to an Adobe bug, in both our BRAW Studio plugin AND in BMD's plugin.
+The NTSC BRAW files (framerate 23.976 / 29.97) have a wrong timecode in Premiere Pro due to an Adobe bug, in both our BRAW Studio plugin AND in BMD's plugin.

 No big deal... except if you want to export your timeline in FCP XML and import it back to DaVinci Resolve (for color grading for example) : there will be an error when importing.

 In some Blackmagic cameras, you can set a LUT to change the aspect of the footage inside the camera.
 This LUT is saved in the BRAW File if applied in the camera.